 Prawn biryani aka shrimp biryani is popular as jheenga or jhinga biryani locally in India.
-Spicy shrimp masala layered with crisp fried onions and aromatic basmati rice, slow cooked to perfection, divine!
+Spicy shrimp masala layered with crisp fried onions and fragrant basmati rice, slow cooked to perfection, divine!

 After I situated myself down towards the southern India, the biryani list further enriched.
 Here, I came across various styles of biryani, namely, Andhra style, Tamil Nadu style, Kerala style, Mangalorean style and many more.

 Well, let me tell you that making jhinga biryani is much easier than making chicken biryani or mutton biryani.
 It really do not occupy you in the kitchen for hours and hours.

 Even if you are making this dish for the first time, apparently it would not fail you.
 Also, the marination time for the shrimp is much less as compared to the other meats like chicken (Hyderabadi biryani), goat or beef.

 Shrimp and Rice selection

 For this biryani dish, I have use medium sized fresh prawns without tail, my forever favourite.
 But, if you like to relish the prawn with tail on, then without any hesitation, go for it.
 There is no such rule to use them small or large, with or without tail.

 You can also use frozen prawns for this dish.
 Just remember to thaw it very well and allow every bit of water to drain from it.
 So, the best way is to pat dry them with clean kitchen towel to get rid of any moisture in prawns.